Table of Contents

 Section 2

-Each college council should endeavor to appoint one student member from their respective college prior to the last meeting of the spring semester and such member must be appointed by the first meeting of the fall semester.
+Each college council should try to appoint one student member from their respective college before the last meeting of the spring semester, and such members should be appointed by the first meeting of the fall semester, or as quickly as possible thereafter.
 New members shall be encouraged to work with outgoing members of the Board to aid in the transition process.
-In the absence of an appointment from a college’s College Council by the fourth week of the fall semester, the college’s representative shall be appointed by the dean of the college.
-Student-at-large members shall be appointed by the newly elected ASCSU President prior to the first meeting of the fall semester.
+In the absence of an appointment from a college’s College Council, the college’s representative shall be appointed by the dean of the college.
+Student-at-large members shall be appointed by the newly elected ASCSU (Associated Students of Colorado State University) President prior to the first meeting of the fall semester, or as quickly as possible thereafter.
 The Graduate School Council shall appoint the student member from the Graduate School.
-In the absence of an appointment from the Graduate School Council by the fourth week of the fall semester, the Vice Provost for Graduate Studies shall appoint a representative from the Graduate School.
+In the absence of an appointment from the Graduate School Council, the Vice Provost for Graduate Studies shall appoint a representative from the Graduate School.
+The UFFAB Board may appoint members to open positions after the 3rd meeting of the fall semester.

 Section 3

-The Associate Vice President for Facilities Management or their designee shall serve as the Adviser to the Board.
-The Faculty Advisor shall serve as Co-Adviser to the Board.
+The Associate Vice President for Facilities Management or their designee shall serve as Advisor to the Board.
+The Board will be co-advised by an Associate Dean of any college, or their designee.
 Additional ex-officio members may be appointed to a one-year term at the purview of the Chairperson.

 Section 4

 Members must not miss more than two (2) unexcused meetings per semester.
 Members may be excused from attending meetings at the discretion of the Chairperson.
-Members missing more than (2) unexcused meetings will be removed from the Board effective immediately, with their Associate member becoming the new main representative from that College.
-Notice of planned absences shall be sent to the Program Manager at least 24 hours in advance of the meeting.
+Members missing more than (2) unexcused meetings will be removed from the Board effective immediately, with their associate member becoming the new voting member from that College.
+Notice of planned absences shall be sent to the Program Manager and/or Chairperson at least 24 hours before the meeting.

 Section 5

 A member may be removed from the Board by a two-thirds (2/3) vote of the total voting membership of the Board.
 All voting members must be notified at least one week prior to a vote for removal.
-In the event of a removal, the appropriate appointing body will be asked to provide a new member.
+In the event the voting member is removed from the board, the associate member will move to the voting member position, or, if there is no associate member, the appropriate appointing body will be asked to provide a new member. a

 Article IV: Officers and Representatives